 Closeup of one of the hangar lights with Romex inside PVC conduit.

 Closeup of the hangar light I did using armored cable.
-The black pipe is the propane plumbing.
+The black pipe is the propane plumbing I installed for the hangar heaters.
 Because the rafter trusses are 8' apart, the light and the pipe had to share anchoring on the same truss, hence the pipe dogleg around the light.

 BACK TO MY RV BUILDER'S HOME